 ROSS, Edward Denison.
 London 6.6.1871 — Istanbul 23.9.1940.
 Sir.
 British Oriental (Persian) Scholar in India.
 Professor in London.
 Son of Rev. Alexander J. Ross, D.D., the vicar of St.Philip’s in Stepney, educated in Marlborough and University College, London.
-Further studies of Arabic and Persian in Paris (under Schefer) and Strassburg (Nöldeke).
+Further studies of Arabic and Persian in Paris (under Scheferand Renan) and Strassburg (Nöldeke).
 In 1896-1901 Professor of Persian at University College, London.
 From 1901 Principal of Calcutta Madrasah, from 1911 also Officer in Charge of Records of the Government of India and Assistant Secretary in Department of Education.
 Fellow of Calcutta University and active member of the A.S.B.
 Back in England in 1914 he arranged M. Aurel Stein’s collections as Assistant in Prints and Drawings Department, British Museum.
 His knowledge of many (also European) languages was used in the Intelligence Department during the war.
-From 1916 the Administrator of the newly founded S.O.A.S. and its Professor of Persian, held both offices until the end of 1937, when he had to retire.
+From 1916 the Administrator of the newly founded S.O.A.S. (then called S.O.S.) and its Professor of Persian, held both offices until the end of 1937, when he had to retire.
 As a personal friend of Atatürk he was made in 1940 the head of British Information Bureau at Istanbul, with the rank of Counsellor, but died soon.
 C.I.E.
 1912, Sir 1918.
-Married 1904 wirh Dora Robinson, widower 1940.
+Married 1904 Dora Robinson (d.
+1940), no children.

-– with F. H. Skrine: The Heart of Asia.
+– With F. H. Skrine: The Heart of Asia.
 A History of Russian Turkestan and the Central Asian Khanates from the Earliest Times.
-567 p.
+11+444 p.
+31 pl.
 L. 1899.

 – Alphabetical list of the titles of works in the Chinese Buddhist Tripitaka, being an index to Bunyiy Nanjio’s Catalogue and to the 1905 reprint of the Buddhist Canon.
 97 p.
 Calcutta 1910.